uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 It defines some variables to identify the developer of the :term:`App`, the name and version of the package, the license of the :term:`App` and the like.
 It also identifies package dependencies.
 The only dependency here is on UBOS package ``ubos-rails-support``, which bundles a few useful scripts for deploying RoR apps on UBOS.
+You may or may not want to use / depend on this package.

 The ``build()`` function is invoked by ``makepkg`` to build what needs building before the package is assembled.
 This invokes the familiar rails commands: